raghav-thiruv/Omdena-Quantum-Self-Driving/README.md

 ### Deep Learning Neural Networks + Variational Quantum Circuit
 Training models using 4 qubit HVA circuit + Deep Learnning Neural netwwrk

-## Communication Tools:
-* Please go to Asana to check tasks regarding the project or email us to be added to the Asana for this project
-* Utilize GitHub for project code updates
-* Check Discord for updates
-   * 8009f3ad0249a9565410ca6f247697926ea1e7b1